 If you try to incorporate too many parts, your flow chart will quickly become cluttered.

-For example, presentation flow chart template below uses a simple 5-step flow chart over a 4-step chart to show how an inbound marketing funnel and content strategy work together.
+For example, the presentation flow chart template below uses a simple 5-step flow chart over a 4-step chart to show how an inbound marketing funnel and content strategy work together:

 Notice how the circles are in bright colors, so they contrast with the more neutral rectangles.
 This makes the chart easier to read.